bdgregory/HAMRLNC/README.md

 ```
 # make sure your fa and gff3 files are in your working directory, and enter that directory
 cd /your/working/directory
-# run HAMRLINC with SRA IDs with all three arms activated
+# run HAMRLNC with SRA IDs with all three arms activated
 docker run \
   --rm -v $(pwd):/working-dir \
   -w /working-dir chosenobih/hamrlinc:v0.3 \